 Article 1: Subject and assignment Processor Agreement

-This Processor Agreement applies to the Processing of Personal Data in the context of the performance of the Product and Services Agreement.
+This Processor Agreement applies to the Processing of Personal Data in the context of the implementation of the Product and Services Agreement.

-The Controller gives the Processor the order to Process Personal Data for the performance of the services.
+The Controller instructs the Processor to Process Personal Data for the performance of the services.

 Article 2: Division of roles

-With regard to the Processing of Personal Data to be carried out on his behalf, the Controller is the controller within the meaning of the applicable privacy laws and regulations, such as the GDPR.
-Processor is processor within the meaning of the applicable privacy laws and regulations, such as the GDPR.
-Unlike the Processor, the Controller has and retains independent control over the purpose and means of the Processing of the Personal Data.
-The Processor will follow all instructions of the Controller in this regard (barring deviating legal obligations) and will not make any decisions regarding the Processing of Personal Data.
+With regard to the Processing of Personal Data to be carried out on its behalf, the Controller is the controller within the meaning of the applicable privacy laws and regulations, such as the AVG.
+Processor is processor within the meaning of the applicable privacy laws and regulations, such as the AVG.
+Controller has and retains independent control over the purpose and means of the Processing of the Personal Data, unlike the Processor.
+The Processor will follow all instructions from the Controller in this regard (subject to deviating legal obligations) and will not make any decisions about the Processing of Personal Data.

 Article 3: Use of Personal Data

-The Processor undertakes not to use the Personal Data obtained from the Controller for any other purpose or in any other way than for the purpose and the manner for which the data was provided or became known to it.
-The Processor is therefore not permitted to carry out data processing other than that assigned to the Processor (orally, in writing or electronically) by the Controller (orally, in writing or electronically).
-This obligation applies both during the term of the Processor Agreement and / or Product and Services Agreement and after its expiry.
+The Processor undertakes not to use the Personal Data obtained from the Processing Manager for other purposes or in a different way than for the purpose and the way for which the data has been provided or has become known to it.
+The Processor is therefore not permitted to carry out data processing other than those instructed to Processor by the Controller (orally, in writing or electronically).
+This obligation applies both during the term of the Processor Agreement and/or Product and Service Agreement and after its expiry.

 An overview of the Personal Data to which the Processing of Personal Data relates is included in Appendix 2 to this Processor Agreement.

-Processor will refrain from providing Personal Data to a third party, unless this exchange takes place on behalf of the Controller or when this is necessary to comply with a legal obligation resting on the Processor.
-In case of a legal obligation, the Processor verifies the basis of the request and the identity of the requesting party prior to the provision.
-In addition, the Processor informs the Controller - if permitted by law - immediately, if possible prior to the disclosure.
+Processor refrains from providing Personal Data to a third party, unless this exchange takes place on behalf of the Controller or when this is necessary to comply with a legal obligation resting on the Processor.
+In the event of a legal obligation, the Processor verifies the basis of the request and the identity of the requester prior to the provision.
+In addition, the Processor will inform the Controller - if permitted by law - immediately, if possible prior to the provision.

 Article 4: Confidentiality

-The duty of confidentiality referred to in this article does not apply insofar as the Controller has expressly given permission to provide the Personal Data to a third party, if the provision of the Personal Data to a third party is necessary in view of the nature of the services to be provided by the Processor to the Controller, or if there is a legal obligation to provide the Personal Data to a third party.
+The duty of confidentiality referred to in this article does not apply insofar as the Processing Manager has given explicit permission to provide the Personal Data to a third party, if the provision of the Personal Data to a third party is necessary in view of the nature of the services to be provided by the Processor to the Processing Manager, or if there is a legal obligation to provide the Personal Data to a third party.

 Article 5: Security and control

-Processor will take appropriate technical and organizational measures to protect the Personal Data against loss or any form of unlawful Processing.
-Taking into account the state of the art and the costs involved in the implementation and execution of the measures, these measures will ensure an adequate level of protection, taking into account the risks involved in the processing of Personal Data, and the nature thereof.
+Processor will ensure appropriate technical and organizational measures to protect the Personal Data against loss or any form of unlawful Processing.
+Taking into account the state of the art and the costs involved in the implementation and execution of the measures, these measures will ensure an appropriate level of protection, taking into account the risks associated with the processing of Personal Data and the nature thereof.

 The measures as referred to in Article 5 paragraph 1 include in any case:

-measures to ensure that only authorized personnel has access to the Personal Data processed under the Processor Agreement;
+measures to ensure that only authorized personnel have access to the Personal Data processed in the context of the Processor Agreement;

 measures to identify vulnerabilities with regard to the Processing of Personal Data in the systems used to provide services to the Controller; and

-an appropriate information security policy for the Processing of Personal Data.
+an appropriate information security policy for the Processing of the Personal Data.

-Processor will evaluate the information security measures it has taken and tighten, supplement or improve it insofar as the requirements or (technological) developments give cause to do so.
+Processor will evaluate and tighten, supplement or improve the information security measures it has taken insofar as the requirements or (technological) developments give cause to do so.

-Appendix 3 describes the technical and organizational security measures.
+In Appendix 3 , the technical and organizational security measures are described.

-In addition to article 5 paragraph 5, the Controller has the right at all times, in consultation with the Processor and with due observance of a reasonable term, at his own expense, to have the technical and organizational security measures taken by the Processor tested by an independent Register EDP auditor. .
-The parties can agree in mutual consultation that the audit will be carried out by a certified and independent auditor to be engaged by the Processor who will issue a third party statement (TPM).
+In addition to article 5 paragraph 5, the Controller has the right at all times, in consultation with the Processor and with due observance of a reasonable term, at its own expense, to have the technical and organizational security measures taken by the Processor checked by an independent Register EDP auditor. .
+The parties can mutually agree that the audit will be performed by a certified and independent auditor to be engaged by the Processor and who will issue a third-party statement (TPM).
 The controller is informed about the results of the audit.

 Article 6: Data leaks

-In the event of a Data Breach or other incident related to the security of Personal Data, Processor will take all reasonably necessary measures to terminate, prevent and limit these and further Data Leaks or other incidents related to the security of Personal Data.
-The Processor also enables the Controller to take appropriate follow-up steps himself or have it taken with regard to the Data Breach or other security incident.
+In the event of a Data Breach or other incident relating to the security of Personal Data, the Processor will take all measures reasonably necessary to terminate, prevent and limit this and further Data Breach or other incidents relating to the security of Personal Data.
+The Processor also enables the Controller to take appropriate follow-up steps, if desired, with regard to the Data Leak or other security incident.

-Article 7: Procedure for rights of Data Subjects
+Article 7: Procedure for the rights of Data Subjects

-A complaint or request from a data subject (ie the person to whom a Personal Data relates (“ Data Subject ”)) with regard to the Processing of the Personal Data will be immediately forwarded by the Processor to the Controller who is responsible for handling the request.
+A complaint or request from a data subject (i.e. the person to whom a Personal Data relates (“ Data Subject ”)) regarding the Processing of the Personal Data will be forwarded by the Processor without undue delay to the Controller responsible for handling the request.

-Processor will - insofar as reasonably possible - cooperate fully with the Controller to comply with the obligations under the applicable privacy laws and regulations, including the GDPR, within the legal deadlines, more in particular the rights of the Data Subjects such as a request. to access, rectify, delete, restrict processing, transfer or object to the processing of Personal Data.
+The Processor grants the Controller - insofar as reasonably possible - full cooperation to comply with the obligations under the applicable laws and regulations in the field of privacy, including the AVG, within the statutory periods, more in particular the rights of Data Subjects such as a request to access, rectify, delete, restrict processing, transfer or object to the processing of Personal Data.

 Article 8: Processing outside the European Economic Area

 Processor ensures that, insofar as Personal Data is Processed outside the European Economic Area (hereinafter: EEA), this only takes place in accordance with legal regulations, and any obligations that rest on the Controller in this regard.
-If data is processed outside the EEA, this is indicated in Appendix 1 , including a list of the countries where the Personal Data are processed.
+If data is processed outside the EEA, this is indicated in Annex 1 , including a statement of the countries where the Personal Data are processed.

-Processor can engage a Subprocessor, whose identity and location details will be included in Appendix 1 .
-The Processor is not permitted to engage Sub-processors other than those listed in Annex 1 without the consent of the Controller.
+Processor may engage a Sub-processor, whose identity and location details will be included in Appendix 1 .
+The Processor is not permitted to engage Sub-processors other than those listed in Appendix 1 without the consent of the Controller.

-The Processor contractually obliges each Sub-processor to comply with the confidentiality obligations, reporting obligations and security measures with regard to the Processing of Personal Data, which obligations and measures must at least comply with the provisions of this Processor Agreement.
+Processor contractually obliges each Sub-processor to comply with confidentiality obligations, notification obligations and security measures with regard to the Processing of Personal Data, which obligations and measures must at least comply with the provisions of this Processor Agreement.

-Processor contractually obliges each Sub-processor not to further process Personal Data other than as agreed in the context of this Processor Agreement.
+Processor contractually obliges each Sub-processor not to process Personal Data any further than in the context of this Processor Agreement made an agreement.

-Personal data and images of the Controller will be kept for as long as the Controller purchases the services of the Processor.
-At the end of that relationship, Processor will anonymize the Personal Data and image material of the Controller.
-This applies unless the Controller has already requested the removal of the Personal Data and image material.
+Personal data and images of the Controller are kept for as long as the Controller purchases the services of the Processor.
+After that relationship has ended, Processing will anonymize the Personal Data and images of the Controller.
+This applies unless the Controller already requests the removal of the Personal Data and visual material.

-Unless the Parties have agreed otherwise, Processor is not obliged to make a backup of the Personal Data and image material.
+Unless the Parties have agreed otherwise, the Processor is not obliged to make a backup of the Personal Data and images.

 Article 11: Liability

-Processor is liable for damage arising from or related to non-compliance with this Processor Agreement or acting in violation of applicable privacy laws and regulations, including the GDPR.
+Processor is liable for damage arising from or related to non-compliance with this Processor Agreement or acting in violation of applicable laws and regulations in the field of privacy, including the GDPR.

-Processor is under no circumstances liable for indirect and / or consequential damage, including but not limited to loss of profit, delay damage and damage as a result of claims by clients / patients of the Client.
-The liability of the Processor for loss of Personal Data is also excluded.
+Processor is in no way liable for indirect and/or consequential damage, including but not limited to loss of profit, damage due to delay and damage as a result of claims from clients/patients of the Customer.
+The Processor's liability for loss of Personal Data is also excluded.

-A condition for any right to compensation to arise is furthermore that the Processing Manager reports the damage to the Processor in writing as soon as possible after it has arisen.
-Any claim for compensation against the Processor on the basis of this Processor Agreement will lapse by the mere lapse of two months after the damage has arisen.
+A condition for the existence of any right to compensation is furthermore that the Controller reports the damage in writing to the Processor as soon as possible after it has arisen.
+Any claim for compensation against the Processor on the basis of this Processor Agreement lapses by the mere lapse of two months after the damage has occurred.

 Article 12: Duration and termination

-The term of this Processor Agreement is equal to the term of the Product and Services Agreement concluded between the Parties, including any extensions thereof.
+The term of this Processor Agreement is equal to the term of the Product and Service Agreement concluded between the Parties, including any extensions thereof.

-This Processor Agreement ends by operation of law upon termination of the Product and Services Agreement, i.e. after completion of the agreed product and services delivery by Processor.
-The termination of this Processor Agreement will not release the Parties from their obligations arising from this Processor Agreement, which by their nature are deemed to continue even after termination.
+This Processor Agreement ends by operation of law upon termination of the Product and Services Agreement, i.e. upon completion of the agreed product and service delivery by the Processor.
+The termination of this Processor Agreement will not release the Parties from their obligations arising from this Processor Agreement, which by their nature are deemed to continue after termination.

 Article 14: Applicable law

-All disputes arising from or in connection with this Processor Agreement will be submitted exclusively to the competent court.
+All disputes arising from or related to this Processor Agreement will be submitted exclusively to the competent court.

-Brief explanation and operation of product and service: measurement method for determining skull deformation by means of photo detection.
+Brief explanation and functioning of product and service: measuring method for determining skull deformation using photodetection.